cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 OS X fails to do *all* of the above things.
 I'm sure that it's fine for ordinary people if the above points are not met.
-But as a developer (and as a lover of open source software), these are not negotiable points for me.
+But as a developer (and as a lover of free software), these are not negotiable points for me.
 I will not permit a proprietary swipey operating system to make me forgo my ideals.

 [negative-in-the-freedom-dimension]: https://www.gnu.org/philosophy/free-sw.html